7 Ways Allison Made Breastfeeding Work

 For me, breastmilk was the only option, and I was determined to make it to at least 12 months.

 Since my daughter was eight weeks old, a clogged duct halted almost all production from my left breast, cutting a just-barely-enough supply in half.
-Despite hiring lactation consultants, attending La Leche League meetings, eating galactagogue foods, massaging daily, taking herbs and switching to a medical-grade pump, I still had to nurse my daughter at least every three hours – day and night – for the first six months to meet her growing body’s needs.
+Despite hiring lactation consultants, attending La Leche League meetings, eating galactagogue foods, massaging daily, taking herbs and switching to a medical-grade pump, I still had to nurse my daughter at least every three hours for the first six months.

 In between feedings, I’d slowly unwrap myself from a sleeping babe in order to pump.
 I cried many tears as I watched milk drip slowly into the bottles.
 Well-meaning friends and family suggested I supplement, but as long as my daughter was flying through growth charts, developing beautifully and willing to patiently suckle and wait for a letdown, I was all hers.